Multi-Scale Relational Graph Convolutional Network for Multiple Instance Learning in Histopathology Images: Introduction

 2) While most existing image classification models take, as input, images at a fixed magnification, important salient morphological features at different optical zooms are in fact utilized by pathologists for accurate disease diagnosis and classification.
 Therefore, models are required to capture features such as cells and nuclei size, as well as high-level features such as context and tissue structure for improved classification.

-3) While classification methods required labelled data for training, acquiring detailed cell-level annotations for histopathology is known to be a complex and tedious task that requires years of training.
+3) While classification methods require labeled data for training, acquiring detailed cell-level annotations for histopathology is known to be a complex and tedious task that requires years of training.
 Furthermore, the complexity of annotations results in inter-observer variability among pathologists, and even amongst experts \cite{nir2018automatic}.

-4) The performance of many existing models suffer when there is a domain shift between the training and testing data.
+4) The performance of many existing models suffers when there is a domain shift between the training and testing data.
 In such scenarios, models trained on the data from one center may not perform well on data from other centers.
-This is widely observed in histopathology as even standard Hematoxylin and Eosin (H\&E) staining produces large color variations.
+This is widely observed in histopathology as even standard hematoxylin and eosin staining produce large color variations.
 Color normalization, color augmentation, and Domain Adversarial Neural Network (DANN) are among the methods that have been used to improve the generalizability of the classification methods~\cite{vahadane2016structure, tellez2019quantifying, hashimoto2020multi}.